-Adjoining the two regions of Rishikesh-Sivananda Nagar and Swarg Ashram, Ram Jhula is one of the significant landmarks of the city of Uttarakhand.
+Adjoining the two regions of Rishikesh-Sivananda Nagar and Swarg Ashram, Ram Jhula is one of the significant landmarks of the state of Uttarakhand.
 Expanding a mind-boggling view, Ram Jhula or bridge is a great work of intelligence in the field of engineering.
-The bridge is a famous spot where so many Bollywood movies’ shoots have been done.
+The bridge is a famous spot where so many Bollywood movie shoots have been done.

 The other famous bridge on the river is the Lakshman Jhula.
 The story goes that in the era of Ram’s reign, Lakshman had crossed the Ganga with the help of two ropes.

-Parmarth Niketan Temple.
 Founded by Pujya Swami Shukdevanand Ji.
 The place is known for spirituality activity.
-You can practice various yoga under the guidance of expert Yoga practitioner.
+You can practice various yoga under the guidance of an expert yoga practitioner.

-Bharat Mandir.
-One of the ancient temples in Rishikesh that witnesses a number of devotees, history explorers and much more people.
+One of the ancient temples in Rishikesh that witnesses a number of devotees, history explorers, and much more people.

-Ram Jhula Market.
-The Ram Jhula Market can be found in the point where the bridge ends, where you can find shops selling everything imaginable- from groceries to mementoes and religious tokens.
-You can find religious sculptures, statues and framed pictures of different gods and goddesses, dress materials, jewellery and other artefacts available in the markets.
+The Ram Jhula Market can be found at the point where the bridge ends, where you can find shops selling everything imaginable- from groceries to mementos and religious tokens.
+You can find religious sculptures, statues, and framed pictures of different gods and goddesses, dress materials, jewelry, and other artifacts available in the markets.

-Trekking.
-Here, you can enjoy the trekking.
-There are several organizations who organize the trekking.
+Here, you can enjoy trekking.
+There are several organizations that organize trekking.

 The pleasant weather of Rishikesh is absolutely inviting and lets you visit anytime you want.
 Though, visiting during August-October will be preferable months as it is the time when the city witnesses perfect and moderate weather to explore more.